fran-00/Gila/README.md

 - [x] User must be able to rename stored chats.
 - [x] Chatlog must show the number of token used.
 - [x] Find a way to exit the main thread if the chat is taking too long to respond.
-- [ ] Fix the gila monster image visible when opening the program not remaining aligned to the center when the window is resized.
+- [x] Fix the gila monster image visible when opening the program not remaining aligned to the center when the window is resized.
+- [x] Add chat formatting.
 - [ ] Add specific settings for images generation models like Dall-E 2 and 3 ([size, quality and quantity](https://platform.openai.com/docs/guides/images/generations)).
+- [ ] Add image generation to AI Clients that supports it and internal image rendering.
 - [ ] Add logic to display model-generated images directly in the chat log.

-## Future changes

-- Add chat formatting.
-- Fix .pdf files created when chat is exported.
+- [ ] Fix .pdf files created when chat is exported.
-- Add a way for the app to search for updates from the main branch of the repo using [gitpython](https://gitpython.readthedocs.io/en/stable/)?
+- [ ] Add a way for the app to search for updates from the main branch of the repo using [gitpython](https://gitpython.readthedocs.io/en/stable/)?
-- Add image generation to AI Clients that supports it and internal image rendering with Pillow.
-- Improve errors and exceptions management.
+- [ ] Improve errors and exceptions management.
-- Main thread must stop if API is taking too long to respond to prevent GUI freezing.
+- [ ] Main thread must stop if API is taking too long to respond to prevent GUI freezing.